New Sanctuary Coalition

 In a sweeping effort to meet deportation quotas and instill fear in communities, Immigration and Customs Enforcement (ICE) launched a series of arrests at immigration courthouses nationwide on May 20, 2025.
 These arrests targeted non-citizens deemed eligible for expedited removal, a process that bypasses court proceedings and fast-tracks removals.
 ICE’s intent is clear: to discourage individuals from attending their hearings, effectively undermining their right to due process.

 Cities confirmed to be affected include New York City, Chicago, Los Angeles, Las Vegas, San Diego, San Francisco, Dallas, Miami, Phoenix, and Seattle.
 ICE officers have been seizing individuals both inside and outside courthouses, some even detained in bathrooms and elevators.
 Victims include children, families, and individuals who had just been informed that their deportation cases had been dismissed.
-The moment that should have brought relief instead became a trap for expedited removal.
+A moment that should have brought relief instead became a trap for expedited removal.

 Plainclothes ICE officers prowl immigration court, 290 Broadway, in New York City.

 Reports indicate that ICE is working in tandem with DHS prosecutors and federal judges to carry out these summary deportations.
 This is not an isolated attack; it is part of a broader strategy.
-On April 22, New Sanctuary Coalition (NSC) member Rafa was detained during his routine Intensive Supervision Appearance Program (ISAP) check-in, a stark example of how immigration enforcement exploits bureaucratic procedures to detain those seeking legal status.
-Endi, a minor and an NSC member, was detained following his hearing at 290 Broadway in Manhattan, despite his pending case and upcoming court date.
+On April 22, New Sanctuary Coalition member Rafa was detained during his routine Intensive Supervision Appearance Program (ISAP) check-in, a stark example of how immigration enforcement exploits bureaucratic procedures to detain those seeking legal status.
+Endi, a minor and New Sanctuary member, was detained following his hearing at 290 Broadway in Manhattan, despite his pending case and upcoming court date.
 ICE continues to use check-ins and hearings as ambushes, targeting vulnerable individuals under the guise of procedural enforcement.

 Missing a hearing or check-in can lead to in absentia deportation orders making individuals instantly deportable—a legal loophole ICE will undoubtedly exploit.
 With the January 20, 2025, Executive Order 14159, the scope of expedited removals expanded, making a larger population vulnerable to deportation without due process.